 And what to do to improve your chances of getting that apartment

-Let’s be honest here.
-Nobody likes filling out rental applications.
-You just want the keys to your new place already!
+If you’ve ever wondered how your rental application gets screened you’re not alone.
 All that paperwork is tedious, time-consuming, and the fees associated with it can add up quickly.
 But what’s even worse than filling out pages and pages of personal information?
 Filling it out and then getting denied.
 Especially when you don’t understand why.

 Yes, some rentals are going to be more competitive to get into than others, but what makes one candidate more appealing than another?
 While it may seem like a mystery, there are some pretty standard pieces of information your landlord looks at.

 This article will break down how your rental application gets screened, what landlords are and aren’t looking for in a tenant, what landlords can and can’t screen for, and ways to improve your chances of getting selected for the apartment you most desire.

 Here’s what matters to your landlord when they are screening your rental application